TheNoyesLab/MEG_R_metagenomic_analysis/README.md

 Of note, I am currently testing the use of .RData files as another means to save the notebook session for future use.
 The staging script saves a “GUI_Workspace.RData” file once run, which can be loaded in the next time you use this notebook to save time in running the staging script every time you wanted to see the results.
 The code block to load in this .RData file is currently commented out, so you’ll have to remove the “#” character if you chose to use it.
 I’m purposely not going into much details about it yet, but I plan on fleshing out this document more in the future to include better instructions for how to use it.

-## 9. Interactive Plots (This section is not finished)
+## 9. Interactive Plots
+**This section is not yet finished**
 Here, we will finally begin plotting the results.

 ## 10. View Additional Generated Plots
+**I haven't started writing this section**

 # FAQ
 This code block isn't working as expected/is buggy, what should I do?
 - The first and most common fix is to rerun the whole notebook again and refresh the environment.
-One easy way to do this is to press the circle icon in the top toolbar [INSERT PICTURE HERE], which will reset all of the variables.
+One easy way to do this is to press the circle icon in the top toolbar **[INSERT PICTURE HERE]**, which will reset all of the variables.
 Keep in mind that this means you’ll need to rerun the **Import UI Elements** Script box again as well.